DevOpsPlayground/atlantis-automation/README.md

 Follow the step-by-step below to complete this Lab, hope you enjoy and learn something new from this!

-# 2. Atlantis Lab Time
+# 2. Git Lab Time

 We have pre configured and provisioned EC2 instnce and Gitlab setup already to save time in playground session.
 So no need to perform Gitlab setup and based on playground links you can directly connect Gitlab and follow the Token integration and Webhook integration.